 Or, use an embarrassing story from your childhood as a cautionary tale.

 "We've all done reckless things as children," he says.
-"But explain that online behaviour can be shared and saved permanently."
+"But explain that online behavior can be shared and saved permanently."

-But he adds it is important not to "shame" a child's behaviour if they do something wrong online.
+But he adds it is important not to "shame" a child's behavior if they do something wrong online.

 "If they feel they're likely to be punished or ashamed, they're less likely to come and talk about it."

 Helplines for children and parents

 This is the soft sell approach to teaching children about sex abuse and its dangers to them.
 It doesn't seem to work very well given the numbers in America.
 1 in 5 children will be sexually abused and the child will suffer for years without saying a word.
 Without EXPLICIT instruction as to what to look out for and who to look out for, male family members can easily take advantage of children and female family members can easily cover up the male's abuse because they are ashamed and embarrassed.
 The child has to know the ugly truth or else they are extreme risk of physical and mental damage that can virtually never be repaired.

 No, you do not want to make your children afraid of your male family members or of the males in society, that would also be unhealthy.
 We must find methods to teach our children of what and who to be beware of without destroying the normal love that should exist in family and human relationships.
 Maybe the families in Europe have found the answer.

 In Europe they only have 1/4th of the Child Sex Abuse they do in America.
 How can that be?
 They teach their 6 and 7 year-old children exactly what child sex abuse is and who to watch out for.
 Knowledge is what protects their children.
 We should do that here.
 Keeping children ignorant does not protect their innocence.
 It just makes them easy victims for child sex molesters.